 On the other hand, most Members including Japan take the position that extension of the measure should be restrained and serious consideration needs to be given to this after review, considering that the exception under the Paragraph 3 of GATT 1994 is gross deviation from basic principles of GATT.
-At the General Council sessions and informal consultations held during the period between 2003 and 2011, Japan has requested the United States orally and in writing to provide information on revising the Jones Act.
+At the General Council sessions and informal consultations held during the period between 2003 and 2015, Japan has requested the United States orally and in writing to provide information on revising the Jones Act.
 However, no sufficient explanation was given as to the measure being a gross deviation from basic principles of GATT.
 (For additional information on maritime services, see "Trade in Services".)

-At the WTO General Council meeting in December 2013, Japan pointed out that the measure deviated significantly from basic principles of GATT.
+At the WTO General Council meeting in November to December 2015, Japan pointed out that the measure deviated significantly from basic principles of GATT.
 Other countries also pointed out the necessity for a substantial review process of the US and expressed their concerns that the status of national treatment in the US may continue to deteriorate.
+Japan also expressed concern about the fact that a law that gives preferential treatment to US-registered liquefied natural gas (LNG) carrying vessels when exporting US-produced LNG was enacted in the United States in December 2014, indicating that such action runs counter to improvement of the situation.

-QUANTITATIVE RESTRICTIONS
+B. QUANTITATIVE RESTRICTIONS

-Export Management System
+1. Export Management System